justinmeiners/efficient-programming-with-components/05_swap.md

 sequence, you swap.
 So it is very important practically.
-But it also happens to be very important theoretically, because a long time ago when people were starting group theory[^group-theory] they discovered that any permutation of a sequence could be generated out of swap[^permutation].
+But it also happens to be very important theoretically, because a long time ago when people were starting [group theory][group-theory] they discovered that any permutation of a sequence could be generated out of swap[^permutation].
 Swap is the most primitive operation.
 The reason is sequence.
 And any other